Golden Slumbers: Recording

 McCartney was the lead vocalist.
 He begins the song in a soft tone appropriate for a lullaby, with piano, bass guitar, and string section accompaniment.
 The drums come in on the line "Golden slumbers fill your eyes", and McCartney switches to a stronger tone, both of which emphasise the switch to the refrain.
 McCartney said, "I remember trying to get a very strong vocal on it, because it was such a gentle theme, so I worked on the strength of the vocal on it, and ended up quite pleased with it."

 The main recording session for "Golden Slumbers"/"Carry That Weight" was on 2 July 1969.
 John Lennon was not present, as he had been injured in a motor vehicle accident in Scotland on 1 July, and was hospitalised there until 6 July.

 Drums, timpani, and additional vocals were added in an overdub session on 31 July, the same day the first trial edit of the side two medley was created, with Lennon participating in the session.
-On 15 August, orchestral overdubs that marked 30 musicians altogether were added to "Golden Slumbers" and five other songs on Abbey Road.
+On 15 August, 30-piece orchestral overdubs were added to "Golden Slumbers" and five other songs on Abbey Road.

-Scottish band White Trash recorded "Golden Slumbers/Carry That Weight" which was released as a single on Apple Records a week prior to the Abbey Road release.